Africa's Best Authentic Tailor-Made Safaris

 Geological Significance

-Flora and Fauna
+Flora and Fauna in Mount Meru

 The mountain’s slopes are covered with lush forests and diverse vegetation zones, which change with altitude.
-The lower slopes are blanketed with dense montane forests, home to a variety of wildlife such as buffaloes, giraffes, and monkeys.
+The lower slopes are blanketed with dense montane forests.
+They are home to a variety of wildlife such as buffaloes, giraffes, and monkeys.
 As climbers ascend, they pass through heath and moorland zones, where giant heathers and lobelias dominate the landscape.
 The upper reaches of Mount Meru are alpine desert, offering a stark contrast to the verdant lower regions.

-Climbing Experience
+Mount Meru Climbing Experience

 Conservation and Tourism